Annarien/SnakeGame/README.md

 # SnakeGame
-Creating a traditional snake game.
+A traditional snake game built in Python.